 6 Leadership Behaviors That Matters In 2021

 2020 had a devastating impact on organizations worldwide.
-For leaders, it has undoubtedly been the hardest year to navigate and manage.
-All these challenges have set the stage for certain leadership behaviors that will be crucial in 2021 (and beyond).
+For leaders, it has undoubtedly been the most challenging year to navigate and manage.
+All these challenges have set the stage for certain leadership behaviors crucial in 2021 (and beyond).